getodk/docs/src/central-submissions.rst

 The table preview you see here will at first show you the first ten fields of your survey and their results, with the latest submissions shown closest to the top.
 Any downloadable files will appear with a green download link you can use to directly download that media attachment.
 The submission's instance ID will always be shown at the right side of this preview table.

 If your form has more than ten fields, you can show more columns by accessing the :guilabel:`Columns shown` dropdown and checking the columns you wish to see.
-While the Columns shown pane is open, you can use the search box or your browser's search feature (usually Ctrl+F or Cmd+F) to search for particular column name if you have many.
+While the Columns shown pane is open, you can use the search box along its top to search for a particular column name if you have many.

+In the :guilabel:`State and actions` column, you will see the current review state of each submission and the number of edits that have been made, if any.
+If a submission is missing expected media uploads, you will see a warning here.
+When you hover over a row (or **tab** to it with your keyboard) you will see controls in this column to edit the submission, or see more details about it.
+You can read more about :ref:`review states <central-submissions-review-states>` and the :ref:`submission detail page <central-submissions-details>` below.

-You can limit the rows that appear by the submission author and the date.
+You can limit the rows that appear by the submission author, the date, and the review status.
 These filter controls are available just above the submission table.

-It is not yet possible to screen or delete submissions for quality or edit submission data.
-These features are planned for future releases.
-For now, you will need to pull your data out of Central before you can work with it.
+Any filter you apply to the submission table also applies to the download button.
+To work with your data, you can download it from Central.
 Right now, you can do this in one of two ways:

 1. The **CSV Download** option will get you a :file:`.zip` file containing one or more :file:`.csv` tables, along with any multimedia submitted to the form.
 This is a good option if you already have custom tools you wish to use, or you want to import it into an offline analysis tool like SPSS or Stata.
 2. The **OData connector** allows you connect a live representation of the data to OData-capable tools like Microsoft Excel, Microsoft Power BI, Tableau, SAP, and others.
 This option has some advantages: the data is transferred more richly to maintain more data format information, and the feed is always live, meaning any analysis or reports you perform in your tool over an OData connection can be easily refreshed as more submissions come in.

-When the table has been filtered by submission author or date, that filter also applies to the downloads.
+When the rows of the table have been filtered in any way, that filter also applies to the downloads.
 This makes it possible to download partial sections of your data at once.

 Learn more about these options below: